In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 This would mean for example that a five year old dog is the equivalent to a 35 year old human.
 Which sort of makes sense if you are looking at a breed who lives in total about 12 years.
 At the end of their life they’d be the equivalent of someone in their early 80’s – the approximate average age for humans to pass away.

 Unfortunately this system, whilst fun, does not make a lot of sense.
 Dogs are different from people.
-They grow and mature at different rates, and their longevity is linked to their breeding and background in a way which gives dramatically different predictions.
+They grow and mature at different rates.
+Their longevity is linked to their breeding and background in a way which gives dramatically different predictions.

 This calculation is incredibly inaccurate when you are looking at a dog whose breed, genetics and environment have him set up to last around 16 years.